suggap

 Plot

-Janie is a free-spirited teenage girl living in a small town.
-World War II brings the establishment of an army camp nearby, which is opposed by her father, the local newspaper publisher.
-Janie and her bobby soxer friends have their hearts set afire by the prospect of so many young soldiers so close.
-She enjoys dating an Army man, which makes her younger local boyfriend jealous.
+Janie is a free-spirited teenager living in a small town.
+But her father, the local newspaper publisher, opposes the establishment of an army camp nearby.
+Janie and her bobby soxer friends are excited at the prospect of having so many young soldiers nearby.
+She dates one of them, which makes her boyfriend jealous.